Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Unix.md

 ### Optional: Changing the Host and Port

-To override the default configuration, you can add the following to `/.git/Stirling-PDF/configs/custom_settings.yml` file:
+To override the default configuration, you can add the following to the `configs/custom_settings.yml` file inside your install directory (for example, `/opt/Stirling-PDF/configs/custom_settings.yml`):

 ```yaml
 server: